-The ID Buggy takes the form of a battery-powered, two-seater dune buggy that channels the spirit of the original, Beetle-based Manx sold between 1964 and 1971.
-It’s not merely a retro-styled recreation of the Manx, though.
+I’d stop and stare, too.
+The Buggy takes the form of a battery-powered two-seater that channels the spirit of the original, Beetle-based Manx sold between 1964 and 1971.
+It’s not merely a retro-styled re-creation, though.
 It stands out with a look and a personality of its own.
 It has no roof and no doors, but users can stretch a fabric top between the windshield frame and the roll bar to protect the passenger compartment from the sun, or from the elements.
-18-inch alloy wheels wrapped by off-road tires help the ID Buggy plow through sand dunes without getting stuck, while aluminum skid plates protect against obstacles commonly encountered off-road, like rocks, causing a high-voltage impact with the battery pack.
+18-inch alloy wheels wrapped by off-road tires help the ID Buggy plow through sand dunes without getting stuck, while aluminum skid plates ensure obstacles commonly encountered off-road, like rocks, won’t cause a high-voltage impact with the battery pack.

-The lightweight composite body hides Volkswagen’s modular MEB platform.
+While the original Manx relied on a raucous flat-four, the ID’s lightweight composite body hides Volkswagen’s production-bound modular MEB platform.
 An electric motor mounted over the rear axle draws power from a 62-kWh lithium-ion battery pack stuffed under the passenger compartment to zap the rear wheels with 201 horsepower and 228 pound-feet of torque.
 Volkswagen pegs the concept’s driving range at about 155 miles, and its 0-to-60-mph time at 7.2 seconds.
 The concept is rear-wheel drive, but making it all-wheel drive would be as simple as adding an electric motor over the front axle.

-When it arrives, assuming it receives the proverbial green light for production, it will showcase the MEB platform’s unusually high level of flexibility.
+When it arrives, assuming this green car receives the proverbial green light for production, the ID Buggy will showcase the MEB platform’s unusually high level of flexibility.
 Think of it as a skateboard; everything needed to make the car move is under the occupants.
-Volkswagen has also used the architecture as the basis for a Golf-sized hatchback, a Microbus-inspired van, an SUV, and a sleek-looking sedan.
-All of these vehicles have been previewed by concept cars over the past two years, and most will be in series production in early 2020.
-Only the sedan remains in limbo as of writing.
+Volkswagen has also used the architecture as the basis for a Microbus-inspired van, an SUV, and a sleek-looking sedan.
+All of these vehicles have been previewed by concept cars over the past two years, and most will be in series production in early 2020 — one will even be built in the United States.